Americans for Limited Government

-Sources of funding

-The Koch-founded and supported 501(c)3 Donors Trust contributes to ALG.

 Activities

 Consolidated Appropriations Amendments of 2016

-In recent years, ALG's primary focus has been on the restoration of Congress’ Article I power of the purse, and supporting de-funding efforts to halt what it views as overreaching administrative state actions by the executive branch.
-In 2016, ALG supported the "Consolidated Appropriations Amendments of 2016" by U.S. Rep. Ken Buck (R-Colo.), which the group said would "begin the process of restoring Congress’ rightful, constitutional powers."
+In recent years, ALG's primary focus has been on the restoration of Congress' Article I power of the purse, and supporting de-funding efforts to halt what it views as overreaching administrative state actions by the executive branch.
+In 2016, ALG supported the "Consolidated Appropriations Amendments of 2016" by U.S. Rep. Ken Buck (R-Colo.), which the group said would "begin the process of restoring Congress' rightful, constitutional powers."

 U.S. oversight of the Internet's domain name system

 One of the more prominent de-funding efforts supported by ALG was the successful de-funding in fiscal years 2015 and 2016 of the United States Department of Commerce's transition of U.S. oversight of the Internet domain name system.
 ALG supported Republican congressional efforts to prohibit the National Telecommunications and Information Administration from using any funds to carry out any transition control of the Internet's domain name system functions to the private ICANN.

 U.S. Rep. Sean Duffy (R-Wis.) authored the amendment to the Department of Commerce appropriations bill that denied funding to the administration to perform the transition.
 The amendment passed 229 to 178 on May 30, 2014.
 The provision was then retained in the fiscal year 2015 omnibus spending bill, the fiscal year 2015 continuing resolution, and then again in the fiscal year 2016 omnibus spending bill, effectively delaying implementation of the transition until September 30, 2016.

-On May 24, 2016, ALG's President, Rick Manning, testified before the United States Senate Committee on Commerce, Science, and Transportation in opposition to the transition of U.S. oversight of the Internet's domain name system.
+On May 24, 2016, ALG's president, Rick Manning, testified before the United States Senate Committee on Commerce, Science, and Transportation in opposition to the transition of U.S. oversight of the Internet's domain name system.

 ALG's Freedom of Information Act (FOIA) requests directed at NTIA were featured in The Wall Street Journal by L. Gordon Crovitz in 2014 and 2016, and exposed what the group contended was a lack of agency analysis showing legal authority by the government to complete the transition prior to the transition's announcement on March 14, 2014, and what the group said was a lack of antitrust analysis performed by NTIA prior to the agency's Internet domain name system transition approval to ICANN on June 9, 2016.